whosonfirst/whosonfirst-properties/properties/lbl.md

 The coordinate that specifies a label's east-west position.
 Longitude is a decimal number between _-180.0_ and _180.0_.

 ## bbox
-Differs from the `geom:bbox`; the `lbl:bbox` is the bounding box area used purely for map labelling and search purposes, and is usually smaller than the `geom:bbox`.
+The `lbl:bbox` is the bounding box area used purely for map labelling and search purposes, and is usually smaller than the `geom:bbox`.

 The `lbl:bbox` is human-generated (not derived from Mapshaper).